 Cut the sausage and cheese into cubes, Boil the peas in a little lightly salted water and drain them carefully.

 Composition of arancini: take a little’ risotto and, holding it in the Palm of your hand, derive a flat sheet with a thickness of about one centimeter.
 Place in the middle slightly’ of meat sauce, add some mortadella, cheese and peas .
 Then, take another portion of risotto and place it over the filling, crushing arancina between hands to form a pyramid.
 I admit that the traditional form of arancini messinesi, a very elongated pyramid upwards, it is pretty hard to do.
 I suggest you, then, to make the round arancini, especially if you are not very expert in the field.
-To make the classic round arancini, you have to press the kumquat between your hands to form a ball the size of a tennis ball, adding a bit of risotto if necessary so as not to drive out the stuffing.
+To make the classic round arancini, you have to press the kumquat between your hands to form a ball the size of a tennis ball, adding a little’ risotto if necessary so as not to drive out the stuffing.